mlswg/mls-protocol/draft-ietf-mls-protocol.md

 balance on this point.
 On the one hand, the base policy for the registry is Specification Required, a fairly low bar designed to avoid the need for standards work in cases where different ciphers are needed for niche applications.
-There is a higher bar (Standards Action) for ciphers to set the Recommended field in the registry.
+On the other hand, there is a higher bar (Standards Action) for ciphers to set the Recommended field in the registry.
 This higher bar is there in part to ensure that the interoperability implications of new ciphersuites are considered.

-MLS ciphersuites are defined independent of MLS versions, so that in principle the same ciphersuite can be used across versions.
+MLS ciphersuites are defined independent of MLS versions, so that in principle, the same ciphersuite can be used across versions.
 Standards work defining new versions of MLS should consider whether it is desirable for the new version to be compatible with existing ciphersuites, or whether the new version should rule out some ciphersuites.
-For example, a new version could follow the example of HTTP/2, which restricted the set of allowed TLS ciphers (see Section 9.2.2 of
+For example, a new version could follow the example of HTTP/2, which restricted the set of allowed TLS ciphers (see {{Section 9.2.2 of ?RFC9113}}).
-{{?RFC9113}}.

 ## Proposals